MFA for Shared Accounts Removes Risk in Critical Industries

 A Simple Yet Elegant Solution

 To reduce risk, friction, and cost at the same time, MFA needs to work without passwords.
-Secret Double Octopus’ passwordless MFA platform supports shared accounts and reduces friction while fulfilling the critical security edict of ”one person, one identity.”
+Secret Double Octopus’ passwordless MFA platform secures shared accounts and reduces friction while fulfilling the critical security edict of ”one person, one identity.”

 While removing the vulnerable password (something users know) in favor of stronger authentication criteria like something users have and something users are, the Octopus adds visibility for detection, audit, and incident response while leaving shared accounts intact within the infrastructure.